-The first term on the right hand side of Eq.~\eqref{eq_VDD} gives the coordinate representation of the potential originally contained in the hadron channel.
+The first term on the right-hand side of Eq.~\eqref{eq_VDD} gives the coordinate representation of the potential originally operated in the hadron channel.
 The second term contains information of the quark degrees of freedom due to the effect of channel coupling, and is a sum of contributions from discrete eigenstates because the quark channel has a confinement potential.
-Since the numerator of the second term depends on the relative coordinates $\bm{r}$ and $\bm{r'}$ of the particles before and after interaction independently, the matrix elements of $ V^{h}_\mathrm{ eff}(E)$ represent non-local potentials.
-It can be seen that, regardless of the properties of the transition potential $V^t$, the matrix elements of the effective potential between hadrons $ V^{h}_\mathrm{ eff}(E)$ is always nonlocal due to the channel coupling.
+Since the numerator of the second term depends on the relative coordinates $\bm{r}$ and $\bm{r'}$ of the particles before and after the interaction independently, the matrix elements of $ V^{h}_\mathrm{ eff}(E)$ represent nonlocal potentials.
+It can be seen that, regardless of the properties of the transition potential $V^t$, the matrix elements of the effective potential between hadrons $ V^{h}_\mathrm{ eff}(E)$ are always nonlocal due to the channel coupling.
 Also, from the denominator of the second term, we find that the potential strength is energy dependent and diverges at the discrete eigenenergies in the quark channel $E=E_n$.

 Next, we investigate the effect of the channel coupling in the inter-quark potential.
-The Schr\"{o}dinger equation for the hadron channel without the channel coupling is,
+The Schr\"{o}dinger equation for the hadron channel without the channel coupling is

-with the wavefunction $\ket{\psi}$. $V^h$ is a scattering potential, so the Schr\"{o}dinger equation has continuous eigenstates $\ket{\bm{p}_\mathrm{full}}$ labeled by the momentum $\bm{p}$ as solutions.
+with the wave function $\ket{\psi}$. $V^h$ is a scattering potential, so the Schr\"{o}dinger equation has continuous eigenstates $\ket{\bm{p}_\mathrm{full}}$ labeled by the momentum $\bm{p}$ as scattering solutions.
 Furthermore, when $V^h$ is sufficiently attractive, it can generate discrete eigenstates $\ket{\psi_n}$.
 These eigenstates satisfy the Schr\"{o}dinger equations

 where $E_{\bm{p}}={\bm{p}^2}/({2m})+\Delta$ is the eigenenergy of a state with momentum $\bm{p}$ and $m$ is the reduced mass of the hadron channel.
 Since the energy of a state with zero momentum is the threshold energy, $E_{\boldsymbol{p}}=\Delta$ for $\boldsymbol{p}=\bm{0}$.
-Also, $E^h_n$ is the eigenenergy of the $n$-th state $\ket{\psi_n}$.
+Also, $E^h_n < \Delta$ is the eigenenergy of the $n$th state $\ket{\psi_n}$.
 In this case, we define the normalization and orthogonality of eigenstates as